Understanding Bloating: How the GI Map Test Can Help

 In this article, I will explain the most common hidden causes of bloating after eating and how advanced microbiome testing, such as the GI MAP Stool Test, can help identify what may be happening inside your gut.

-You will also learn about specific markers that contribute to other digestive symptoms, inflammation and leaky gut.
+You will also learn about specific markers that contribute to other digestive symptoms, inflammation, and leaky gut.

 You can learn a little more about the GI Map Test here.